Class Action Lawsuits

 Additionally, most situations where misconduct targets a large group of individuals do not justify bringing individual cases.
 Given the unfortunate realities of the costs of litigation, individual lawsuits are not economically viable unless a minimum of tens of thousands of dollars are the issue.

 Our attorneys have represented thousands of consumers and taxpayers in class actions against banks, corporations, insurance companies and governmental entities.
-Types of cases we have handled include:

 While Class actions are not well-suited for all controversies, in many circumstances they can be an indispensable tool in protecting consumers and discouraging corporate misconduct.
 A class action usually demands a commitment of vast financial and other resources.
 Before pursuing a case as a class action, our firm carefully analyzes the suitability and advantages of this approach.

 If you believe your situation may satisfy the requirements for a class action, we would be pleased to explore this option with you.